33 AI Task Extraction Statistics

 6. Generative AI reduces task completion time by more than 60%

-Stanford University and World Bank research confirms that generative AI cuts average task completion time by more than 60% across knowledge work categories.
-This finding validates the core promise of AI task extraction: getting work done faster without sacrificing quality.
+Research from Stanford University and the World Bank confirms that generative AI cuts average task completion time by more than 60% across knowledge work categories.
+That backs up the core promise of AI task extraction, which is getting work done faster without sacrificing quality.

 7. Writing tasks drop from 80 minutes to 25 minutes with AI assistance

-Writing-intensive work shows a 69% reduction in time, with tasks that previously required 80 minutes now completing in 25 minutes.
-For teams managing heavy email and documentation workloads, this efficiency gain translates directly to capacity for higher-value work.
+Writing-intensive work shows a 69% reduction in time: tasks that used to take 80 minutes now wrap up in 25.
+For teams buried in email and documentation, that saved time turns straight into capacity for higher-value work.

 8. Troubleshooting tasks see 76% time reduction